 Below you find pictures of the applied power sockets and corresponding plugs.
 And we provide more information about the voltage and frequency.

 Electricity in Suriname

-In Suriname the power plugs and sockets are of type A, B, C and F. The standard voltage is 110 / 220 V and the standard frequency is 60 Hz.
+In Suriname the power plug sockets are of type A, B, C and F. The standard voltage is 110 / 220 V and the frequency is 60 Hz.

 Power plug adapter needed in Suriname?